dr-m/cbmconvert/README.md

 ## Installation

-You can build, test, and install the code as follows:
+You can build, test, and install the code as follows.
+But see below how to create installation packages for various operating systems.

 ```sh
 mkdir build